Cost Per Wear – Shoe Edition

 The suede got imprinted within the first 5 to 6 wears.

 I had a ‘I love everything Tory Burch’ phase about 2 years ago.
 Probably reading too many articles on how she built a fashion empire working out of her Kitchen got to me.
-Thankfully, my googly eyed fascination for Tory Burch has only these shoes to show.
-I did not buy anything else from their stores and I’m very proud of that.
+Thankfully, my googly eyed fascination for Tory Burch has only these shoes to show for.
+I did not buy anything else from the brand and I’m very proud of that.
 I think those flats with the giant gold logo look… ugly!
-I think the brand could offer better quality for the price it charges its customers.
+The brand could offer better quality for the price it charges its customers.

 8. Kat Maconie Ankle Strap Sandals:

-These shoes were bought during the whole ‘Ankle-Strap-meets-Chunky-heel’ trend.
-Despite of this being a trend, some women look fabulous wearing these kind of shoes with jeans.
+These shoes were bought when that ‘Ankle-Strap-meets-Chunky-heel’ trend was strong.
+Some women look fabulous wearing these kind of shoes with jeans.
 I AM NOT one of those girls!
 I have short legs and ankle straps make me look shorter.

 Also, these shoes were from a UK based designer that I never heard of.
 Shoescribe had them in a size 4.5 and I had to get them…because no other designer was making ankle strap heels in my size at that time.
 Uh!
 I need to get over my anxiety of NOT finding shoes in my size.
 It just makes me grab anything and everything that crosses my path.
 When these sandals arrived, I could immediately see that they weren’t well made.
 The leather was already breaking into fissures at places.